CJFL-FM

-CJFL-FM, also known as "CIY368" was a Canadian LPFM radio station, broadcasting at 104.7 FM in Iroquois Falls, Ontario.
+CJFL-FM, also known as "CIY368" was a Canadian LPFM radio station, which broadcast at 104.7 FM in Iroquois Falls, Ontario.

 History

-The station went on the air in 2005 at 105.5 FM and broadcasts a community radio variety format, including oldies, country, easy listening, Top 40, dance and rock music.
+The station went on the air in 2005 at 105.5 FM and broadcast a community radio variety format, including oldies, country, easy listening, top 40, dance and rock music.

 In 2007, CJFL-FM moved to 104.7 FM.

 CIY368 was a call sign of one of the many CRTC exempt undertakings that was operated by Joel Lagace prior to the latest long term CRTC approved undertaking, In Iroquois Falls.

 On March 10, 2010, an application by Joel Lagacé, on behalf of a corporation to be incorporated, for a broadcasting licence to operate an English-language Type B community FM radio programming undertaking in Iroquois Falls.
 The applicant proposes a mixed music/pop, rock and dance music format.
 The application received approval by the CRTC on July 21, 2010.
 The station was later known as Cruise FM.